 “[A] dark, unforgettable and blood-soaked tale of outlaws and masterminds.”

-Right now I’m hard at work on rewrites of my next novel which will be published in November 2015 by Allen & Unwin in Australia and New Zealand and in March 2016 by Soho Press in the USA.
+Right now I’m hard at work on rewrites of my next novel which will be published in 2016 by Allen & Unwin in Australia and New Zealand and by Soho Press in the USA.
 More about it soon.

 In addition to that novel I have twelve others in various states of progress.
 They range from barely 1,000 words to well over 100,000 words.